-- 1) Unfreeze Local Housing Allowance and, at a minimum, realign it with the bottom 30th percentile of local market rents, and; - 2) Ensure that the Renters Reform Bill does not allow landlords to raise rents within tenancies to unaffordable levels for renters as a loophole to evictions.
+Worthy of noted is that the previous government did unfreeze Local Housing Allowance and realigned it with the bottom 30th percentile of local market rents.
+Also the Renters Reform Bill has been picked up and will likely be passed in 2025 by the new government which will not allow landlords to raise rents within tenancies to unaffordable levels for renters as a loophole to evictions, thus abolishing 'no fault' Section 21 evictions.